BrendanArmstrong1/brendanarmstrong.xyz/README.md

 ## Progress

 So far I have a style that I like.
 Perhaps the color scheme could be improved to affect the viewers subconscious perception of me?
 I will leave that for future development.
-At the moment, what I need to finish to make this publishable are:

-- Add apparopriate messaging in subsections that are empty.
+So far I feel that the website is ready to present.
+I will find a reliable process for entering content, and documenting it.